We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 The use of data loss prevention (DLP) software in conjunction with VPNs and encrypted USBs all come together to help mitigate risks when it comes to data.
 Data protection and cybersecurity can feel like an onerous responsibility.
 However, the right tools make remote working easy, safe, and secure – and they are inexpensive to implement.
 Especially when considered in relation to the potential monetary and reputational cost of a breach or loss of data.

-Success with data protection and security also requires a cultural and behavioral shift within an organization.
+Success with data protection and security also requires a cultural and behavioural shift within an organisation.
 Staff must understand why the rules are there instead of being instructed to follow the protocols blindly.
 Successful security infrastructure must enable – not inhibit – efficiency in the workforce.
 Otherwise, staff will cut corners and search for workarounds, making set security measures useless and rendering company data vulnerable.

 With the flexibility that working from home provides, not everyone is going to be available at the same time.
 Time is a shared resource as employees balance working from home with their personal lives.
 Both employees and employers must be flexible in adapting to each other.
-With increased efficiencies, the maintaining or exceeding productivity means performance, work and business can continue delivering quality results.
+With increased efficiencies, the maintained or exceeded productivity means that performance, work and business can continue delivering quality results.

 Yes, the ways in which we work have changed, but with companies adapting to these new challenges for the foreseeable future, the changes can be for the better.